tetsuo/tetsuo.github.io/articles/mailroom-i.md

 updated: 2024-12-30T00:00:00
 ---

-> Unlocking the hidden potential of PostgreSQL as a simple yet powerful workflow automation engine.
+> Unlock the hidden potential of PostgreSQL as a simple yet powerful workflow automation engine.

->> In this two-part series, we'll build an efficient, database-driven **email notification system** for key user lifecycle events, such as account activation and password resets.
+In this two-part series, we'll build an efficient, database-driven **email notification system** for handling key user lifecycle events, such as account activation and password resets.

-The first part focuses on establishing the core workflows of a responsive account management system, using some of PostgreSQL's lesser-known features, such as **triggers** and **notification events**.
-In the second part, we'll build on this foundation with libpq and the AWS SDK to enable real-time processing and seamless email delivery.
+The first part sets the stage for event-driven account management by tapping into some of PostgreSQL's lesser-known capabilities, including **triggers** and **notification events**.
+In the second part, we'll extend this foundation with libpq and the AWS SDK to enable real-time processing and seamless email delivery.

-No RabbitMQ, no overcomplicated orchestration—just clean, database-first design.
-I hope this series inspires you to take a closer look at what PostgreSQL can do beyond storing data and how it can simplify your own systems.
 Let's dive in.

 # Overview